Volcane/ai-reg-tracker/README.md

 **Signal quality over coverage.** A compliance tool that surfaces noise erodes trust faster than it builds it.
 The pre-filter, false-positive blocklist, and autonomous learning loop all serve this goal.

-**Everything runs locally.** Database, cache, PDFs, learning state, all 31 baselines, and the horizon calendar live on your machine.
+**Everything runs locally.** Database, cache, PDFs, learning state, all 32 baselines, and the horizon calendar live on your machine.

 **Zero-cost features first.** Browse baselines, view the obligation register, check velocity, and see the horizon calendar without spending a single API token.

 **Transparency over silence.** Pre-filter rejections are recorded as `Skipped` with the reason visible in the UI.
 Auto-archived documents are stamped `user="aris_auto"`.
+LegiScan quota errors surface in the run log rather than failing silently.

 **Graceful degradation.** Failed source tracks don't block others.
 The seeded horizon dataset ensures the horizon view is never empty when live APIs are unavailable.
+International sources with unreliable feeds (e.g. Japan's METI) fall back to Google News RSS automatically.